natalieytan/natalie-portfolio/readme.md

  It took a fair bit of experimentation before I eventually came to settle on my style.

 ### User Interface
-Ensuring that mobile, tablet and desktop interfaces maintained a consistent design, whilst maximising 'user - friendliness' within in each device proved challenging.
+Ensuring that mobile, tablet and desktop interfaces maintained a consistent design, whilst maximising 'user - friendliness' with different devices proved challenging.

 Due to mobile having limited viewport, I found designing  the navigation-bar for it particularly tricky.